bhavi723/job-market-analysis-web-scraping/README.md

-# job-market-analysis-web-scraping
-Web scraping and job market analysis using Python, BeautifulSoup, and Pandas
+# Job Market Analysis Using Web Scraping

+## Description
+This project extracts job listings from TimesJobs using Python and analyzes job market trends.

+## Tools Used
+- Python
+- BeautifulSoup
+- Requests
+- Pandas

+## Key Insights
+- Python, Machine Learning, and Data Analysis are in high demand
+- Most roles require 0–3 years of experience
+- Bangalore, Hyderabad, and Pune have the highest openings